Abstract of Assessment

 Tax Increment Financing Authorities

-Urban renewal authorities (URA) and downtown development authorities (DDA) are the only bodies authorized to implement tax increment financing (TIF).
-These authorities receive the property tax revenue from the increment valuation, which is the portion of value that exceeds the base valuation of the tax increment area, §§ 31-25-107(9)(a) and 31-25-807(3)(a), C.R.S.
+Urban renewal authorities (URA) and downtown development authorities (DDA) and county revitalization authorities (CRA) are the only bodies authorized to implement tax increment financing (TIF).
+These authorities receive the property tax revenue from the increment valuation, which is the portion of value that exceeds the base valuation of the tax increment area, §§ 31-25-107(9)(a) and 31-25-807(3)(a), and 30-31-109(13)(a), C.R.S.
 The revenues received by taxing entities that include a TIF area within their boundaries are calculated on the current year’s net assessed valuation.
 The net assessed valuation is the difference between the current year’s gross assessed valuation and the increment valuation.

 When completing the Certification of Levies and Revenue form, the assessor must use the gross assessed valuation and total revenue for the county and each city, town, school district, and special district as if the TIF district did not exist.
 Some assessors in the past have mistakenly reported the net valuation.
 This causes problems at the Division as the computer program used to compile values for all counties, automatically deducts the valuation for the TIF.
 This, in essence, causes the TIF value to be deducted twice.
 The increment valuation and the revenue due to the tax increment financing authority for each taxing entity affected are reported on the last page of Form 3-CLR-01.